- 1. Superannuation Guarantee rate of 9.5%

 3. Under-18s must earn $450 plus work at least 30 hours

 If you’re younger than 18 years old, then you must work at least 30 hours and earn at least $450 a month to be eligible for SG.
-For more information see SuperGuide article Super for beginners, part 2: My first job.
+For more information see SuperGuide article Super for beginners, part 2: Casual work or starting first job.

 4. Over-70s also entitled to SG